TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    .. impl-detail::
-      It is possible for a reference cycle to prevent the reference count of an object from going to zero.
+      It is possible for a reference cycle to prevent the reference count of an object kutoka going to zero.
 In this case, the cycle will be later detected and deleted by the :term:`cyclic garbage collector
       <garbage collection>`.
 A common cause of reference cycles is when
       an exception has been caught in a local variable.
 The frame's